Dan Halloran

-Daniel J. Halloran III (born March 16, 1971) is a former member of the New York City Council and convicted felon.
-He was indicted on corruption charges in 2013, did not run for reelection, was convicted in July 2014, and is currently back in the private sector on Long Island.
+Daniel J. Halloran III (born March 16, 1971) is a former member of the New York City Council.
 He was the first adherent of Theodism ever elected to the council and one of the first neo-Pagans to hold an elected office in the US.

+In 2013 the United States Attorney for the Southern District of New York indicted Halloran for his role in a corrupt scheme to steer New York Republican county committees to support Malcolm Smith's campaign for the 2013 New York City mayoral election.
+He was convicted in a jury trial July 2014 and sentenced to ten years in prison.
+He was released from prison ahead of schedule in 2020 due to COVID-19 related concerns.

+In 2025, Halloran was arrested and indicted for possession and transportation of child sexual abuse material.
+He has plead not guilty.
+As of May 2026 this case awaits trial.

 Personal life

 Halloran was raised in a "traditional Irish household" and was a karaoke host and an attorney prior to running for office.
 He earned his Juris Doctor (J.D.) from St. John's University Law School and a B.A. in history and anthropology from the City University of New York.
 He worked in the New York City Police Department and several District Attorneys' offices before entering private practice as a lawyer in a firm with offices in Queens and Long Island.